Skip to content

 Neutrals. light-shade is the canonical page background — warmer than pure white, deliberately.
 Body text is dark-shade.
 Secondary/muted text should use gray-700 (the lowest gray that clears WCAG AA 4.5:1 on light-shade); avoid lighter grays for text. dark-accent is for body-on-body contrast, not text on light surfaces.

-Mood palette. mint-green, muted-navy-blue, earthy-taupe, warm-copper, and warm-cream are page-section moods.
-They are not arbitrary accents — pick one to set tone for an extended section, then let the rest of the section inherit.
+Mood palette. mint-green and warm-cream are page-section moods.
+They are not arbitrary accents — pick one to set tone for an extended section, then let the rest of the section inherit. cream is a translucent overlay tint for gradients, not a surface color; don’t set it as a section background.

 Sofia-pro and orpheuspro are the brand pair.
 Sofia-pro’s regular weight in this system is 300 (light) — that is intentional and gives the marketing surface its airy feel.
 500 is “medium” (the actual semibold), used for headings and emphasis.
 600 is reserved for buttons and small UI moments where sans-serif needs to feel solid.